xurxo-riesco/StreetAttractions/README.md

     * User can log in
 * Stream
     * User can view other posts
+* Explore
+   * User can see categories
+* Favorites
+   * User can see stream limited to their favorites users, performers, and categories
 * Map
     * User can use the map view
 * Create